The Cockpit (OVA): Slipstream

 Captain Erhardt Von Rheindars, a German fighter pilot who is disgraced for abandoning his Focke-Wulf Fw 190 after his wingman, Lt.
 Hartmann, is shot down by three enemy Supermarine Spitfires of the Royal Air Force during a night recon mission, is assigned to escort a captured American Boeing B-17 Flying Fortress bomber flying to Peenemünde.
 The bomber is to carry his childhood sweetheart, her scientist father and a fearsome secret cargo - a Nazi atomic bomb - and for the mission, he is given a prototype Ta 152H1, following complaints about the high altitude performance of his Fw 190.
-The night before the mission, Rheindars's sweetheart begs him to let enemy planes destroy the bomber before "humanity sells its soul to the Devil forever", even though she and her father will die with it.
+The night before the mission, Rheindars's sweetheart begs him to let enemy planes destroy the bomber before "humanity sells its soul to the Devil forever", even if it means that she and her father will die.
 On the next day, the escort is attacked by three more RAF Spitfires, two of which are shot down by Rheindars using his Ta 152.
 However, to ensure the nuclear bomb cannot be used in the future, he allows the final Spitfire to destroy the bomber before downing it, then flies off, declaring himself as "the man who did not sell his soul to the Devil."